-Depression feels and looks different for everyone who’s affected by it.
+What does depression feel like?
+Depression feels and looks different for everyone who's affected by it.
 Seeking treatment is always the best choice.
-Therapy treatment for depression can help you feel like yourself again, so you’re able to enjoy life and return to a normal level of function at work or in school.
-In this article, we answer questions, such as “why is it important to treat depression?”
+Therapy treatment for depression can help you feel like yourself again, so you're able to enjoy life and return to a normal level of function at work or in school.
+You can easily find treatment through a therapy matching service, like Advekit, today.
+In this article, we answer questions, such as "why is it important to treat depression?"

-In order to receive effective treatment for depression, a therapist would first need to diagnose their client.
-This sounds simple and you might think that anyone with depression would know they had the condition, but this is not always the case.
+In order to receive effective treatment for depression, a therapist would first need to diagnose their client with the mental health disorder.
+This sounds simple and you might think that anyone with clinical depression would know they had the depressive disorder, condition, but this is not always the case.

 Once depression has been diagnosed, treatment can begin.
 Treatment for depression is different for everyone.
-Some common forms of treatment include talk therapy, antidepressants, and others.
+Some common forms of treatment include talk therapy, antidepressant medication, and others.

 Depression is not just a psychological disorder.
-Did you know that it can lead to physical ailments, such as muscle pain, digestive issues, and sleep loss?
-You might not consider these to be serious problems if they last for a couple of days only, but the effects of depression can last for months or even years.
+Did you know that major depression can lead to physical ailments, such as muscle pain, digestive issues, and sleep loss?
+You might not consider these to be serious problems if they last for a couple of days only, but the effects of a depressive episode can last for months or even years.

 Over time, the physical issues from depression can take a serious toll on your overall health.
 In fact, depression can even affect the brain and cause irreversible changes.
-Treating the root cause of these physical symptoms starts with treating your depression.
+We’ve written in detail answering the question, “How does depression affect the brain?”
+Treating the root cause of these physical symptoms starts with treating your depression symptoms.

-Did you know that people with depression are more likely to abuse drugs or alcohol?
-Usually, depressed individuals are more likely to develop a substance abuse problem as they try to self-medicate for their underlying struggle.
+Did you know that people with the mental disorder are more likely to abuse drugs or alcohol?
+Usually, depressed individuals are more likely to develop a substance abuse problem as they try to self-medicate for their underlying untreated depression.

 When people become depressed, the dopamine levels in their brain are usually very low.
 Dopamine is responsible for our feelings of joy and happiness.
 Some drugs provide a temporary dopamine boost, which is a large part of what makes these substances addictive.